-- Crop genetics: e.g. improved/certified seed that could be higher-yielding, higher in nutritional content (e.g. through biofortification, such as vitamin A-rich rice, or high-protein maize) and/or more resilient to climate impacts; improved germ plasm. - Cultural Practices: e.g. seedling production and transplantation; cultivation practices such as planting density, moulding; mulching. - Pest management: e.g. Integrated Pest Management; appropriate application of insecticides and pesticides - Disease management: e.g. improved fungicides, appropriate application of fungicides - Soil-related fertility and conservation: e.g. Integrated Soil Fertility Management, soil management practices that increase biotic activity and soil organic matter levels, such as soil amendments that increase fertilizer-use efficiency (e.g. soil organic matter); fertilizers, erosion control - Irrigation: e.g. drip, surface, sprinkler irrigation; irrigation schemes - Water management: non-irrigation-based e.g. water harvesting - Climate mitigation or adaptation: e.g. conservation agriculture, carbon sequestration through low- or no-till practices no-till practices - Other: e.g. improved mechanical and physical land preparation.
+- Crop genetics: e.g. improved/certified seed that could be higher-yielding, higher in nutritional content (e.g. through biofortification, such as vitamin A-rich rice, or high-protein maize) and/or more resilient to climate impacts; improved germ plasm. - Cultural Practices: e.g. seedling production and transplantation; cultivation practices such as planting density, moulding; - · Pest management: e.g. Integrated Pest Management; appropriate application of insecticides and pesticides - Disease management: e.g. improved fungicides, appropriate application of fungicides - Soil-related fertility and conservation: e.g. Integrated Soil Fertility Management, soil management practices that increase biotic activity and soil organic matter levels, such as soil amendments that increase fertilizer-use efficiency (e.g. soil organic matter); fertilizers, erosion control - Irrigation: e.g. drip, surface, sprinkler irrigation; irrigation schemes - Water management: non-irrigation-based e.g. water harvesting - Climate mitigation or adaptation: e.g. conservation agriculture, carbon sequestration through low- or no-till practices no-till practices - Other: e.g. improved mechanical and physical land preparation.

-If a beneficiary cultivates a plot of land more than once in the reporting year, the area should be counted each time it is cultivated with one or more improved technologies during the reporting year.
+If a beneficiary cultivates a plot of land more than once in the reporting year, the area should be counted each time one or more improved technologies is applied.
 For example, because of access to irrigation as a result of a Feed the Future activity, a farmer can now cultivate a second crop during the dry season in addition to her/his regular crop during the rainy season.
 If the farmer applies Feed the Future promoted technologies to her/his plot during both the rainy season and the dry season, the area of the plot would be counted twice under this indicator.
-However, the farmer would only be counted once under 4.5.2(5) number of farmers and others who have applied improved technologies.
+However, the farmer would only be counted once under EG.3.2-17 Number of farmers and others who have applied improved technologies.

-If a group of beneficiaries cultivate a plot of land as a group, e.g. an association has a common plot on which multiple association members cultivate together, and on which improved technologies are applied, the area of the communal plot should be counted under this indicator and recorded under the sex disaggregate "association-applied", and the group of association members should be counted once under 4.5.2(42) Number of private enterprises, producers organizations... and community-based organizations (CBOs) that applied improved technologies.
+If a group of beneficiaries cultivate a plot of land as a group, e.g. an association has a common plot on which multiple association members cultivate together, and on which improved technologies are applied, the area of the communal plot should be counted under this indicator and recorded under the sex disaggregate "association-applied".
+In addition, the association should be counted once under indicator EG.3.2-20 Number of for-profit private enterprises, producer's organizations... and community-based organizations (CBOs) that applied improved organization-level technologies or management practices.